-The banks and the central government have undertaken various measures focused at aiding the restructuring of household debt through other means than bankruptcy.
-This includes for example an agreement on a formal process for writing down mortgages to 110 per cent. of the value of mortgaged assets.
-The road to recovery has been long and bumpy but signs of a return to normality in the housing market have begun to emerge.
+Since 2009 banks and the central government have undertaken various measures focused at aiding the restructuring of household debt through other means than bankruptcy.
+This included for example an agreement on a formal process for writing down mortgages to 110 per cent. of the value of mortgaged assets.
+The road to recovery was long and bumpy but signs of a return to normality in the housing market started to emerge.

 Housing prices peaked in Q1 2008 after an almost continuous rise since 1996.
 There was a sharp turn upwards in 1999 and then again in 2004.
 Historically the nominal value of residential housing in Iceland is sticky downwards.
-The index was at its lowest point in Q1 2010, and based on the highest value before the crises, prices fell by 15 per cent. in approximately 2 years.
-The nominal price changed insignificantly in 2010 but has since then risen steadily.
-The nominal prices as of September 2014 are 12 per cent. higher than at the peak in 2008.
-The number of transactions on the property market is still much lower than during the boom years but the turnover and number of transactions has increased steadily since 2009.
+The price was at its lowest point in Q1 2010, and based on the highest value before the crises, nominal prices fell by 15 per cent. in approximately 2 years.
+The price changed insignificantly in 2010 but has since then risen steadily.
+The nominal prices as of August 2015 are 21 per cent. higher than at the peak in 2008.
+The number of transactions on the property market is still much lower than during the boom years but the turnover and number of transactions has increased steadily since 2009 and is now close to the average for the last 12 years.

 The most significant part of the adjustment to the property market after the collapse took place through inflation and changes in real prices.
-The nominal value of housing prices decreased by 1 per cent. from Q1 2008 when it peaked until Q1 2013 while general consumer prices (excluding housing) increased by around 53 per cent.
-This means that the real decline in housing prices has been 35 per cent.
-In comparison with other periods the real housing prices September 2014 were 24 per cent. higher than in the beginning of 2004 and 31 per cent. higher than in the first quarter in 2003.
-Taking the recent positive development of the economy into consideration, it is not unreasonable to assume that nominal housing prices reached bottom already in 2010.
+The real decline in housing prices has been 35 per cent.
+In comparison with other periods the real housing prices in August 2015 were 33 per cent. higher than in the beginning of 2004 and 24 per cent. higher than February 2010, when they were at the lowest level.